FuelLabs/fuel-indexer/docs/src/getting-started/system-dependencies.md

 # System Requirements

-There are a few system requirements that you'll need to get started with a Fuel indexer.
+There are a few system requirements related to compilation, tooling, and SQL backends that you'll need to get started with a Fuel indexer.

-## Other system dependencies

-Other system dependencies related to compilation, tooling, and SQL backends, include:

-### Ubuntu/Debian
+## Ubuntu/Debian

 ```bash
 apt update && apt install -y \